4 years full-time (plus optional placement year)

 You'll take two core modules that develop your curatorial and exhibition skills and knowledge:

-You'll also choose two modules that allow you to study a time period or type of art in significant detail.
+In your third year you'll choose two modules that allow you to study a time period or type of art in significant detail.
 There will be restrictions on which modules you can choose, to ensure you study a sufficient amount of curatorial material.
 Modules change to reflect the latest research and developments.
-Current module list.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.